 Oxytocin also plays an important role when it comes to the memory of faces, or social recognition.
 This doesn't just apply to people you love (or even like), but to people in general.
-While oxytocin can increase people's memory of faces, it has an amnesic effect on both men and women when it comes to other kinds of memory.
+While oxytocin can increase people's memory of faces, it has an amnesic effect2 on both men and women when it comes to other kinds of memory.
 When oxytocin levels are increased, for example, men and women may both find it more difficult to recall things like vocabulary.
 So if intense feelings of love have ever left you feeling speechless, that could be the reason behind it.

-Yet another positive effect of oxytocin is anxiety relief.
+Yet another positive effect of oxytocin is anxiety relief3.
 This also makes sense; love, in its purest, wash-over-you form has a calming effect.
 In both men and women, increased levels of oxytocin (whether triggered by feelings of love and cuddles or something else) are linked to feelings of reduced stress and anxiety.

 Anxiety relief isn't oxytocin's only positive impact on mental health.
 The love hormone has also been shown to be correlated with lower rates of depression.
 This is because people with lower levels of oxytocin are less likely to find social interactions enjoyable, making them more susceptible to depressed feelings.
 In the simplest terms: More oxytocin might make you happier—or at least increase your capacity for happiness.

 Interestingly, on the flip side, oxytocin released during trauma or bad memories has been linked to future anxiety triggered by a reminder of the trauma.
 So yes, you can have too much of a good thing, but it seems that negative effects are more about timing than the strengthening associative function of the hormone itself.
 Overall, any time you find yourself smack in the middle of an extremely emotional situation—whether that emotion is true love or pure stress—your oxytocin levels will likely start to rise.
-It's been described by researchers as an "important component of a complex neurochemical system that allows the body to adapt to highly emotive situations."
+It's been described by researchers4 as an "important component of a complex neurochemical system that allows the body to adapt to highly emotive situations."

 Why is oxytocin called the cuddle hormone?

 Oxytocin is released while hugging, leading to its nickname, the "cuddle" hormone.
 Also called the "love" hormone, oxytocin is associated with several different kinds of physical affection.
 People in the early stages of romantic relationships have more oxytocin than single people.
 When people in the early stages of a relationship engage in things like warm touch (which could mean anything from a hug to couch cuddles to gently touching your partner's arm), oxytocin is released and signals the pleasure centers in the brain.
-This is key to the process of developing romantic attachment.
+This is key to the process of developing romantic attachment5.

 What role does oxytocin play in romantic relationships?